Big Pigeon in Southwest Iowa

 Pursuit to the German Border, 26 Aug - 11 Sep 1944

-Fighting a war of attrition near the German border, much of which is defended by the Siegfried Line.
+Operations during this phase were generally near the German border, much of which was defended by fortified positions known collectively as the Siegfried Line.

-• 11 September - First Allied penetration into Germany by US First Army.
+• 11 September - First Allied penetration into Germany by US First Army's V Corps.

 • ~15 September - Operation Dragoon forces having advanced from the south, become ETO's right flank in NE France.